Bouldering: Indoor bouldering

 Artificial climbing walls are used to simulate boulder problems in an indoor environment, usually at climbing gyms.
 These walls are constructed with wooden panels, polymer cement panels, concrete shells, or precast molds of actual rock walls.
-Holds, usually made of plastic, are then bolted onto the wall to create problems.
+Holds, usually made of plastic, are then bolted onto the wall to create problems, or a sequence of bouldering moves to be overcome.
 Some problems use steep overhanging surfaces which force the climber to support much of their weight using their upper body strength.

 Climbing gyms often feature multiple problems within the same section of wall.
 Historically, the most common method route-setters used to designate the intended problem was by placing colored tape next to each hold.
 For example, red tape would indicate one bouldering problem while green tape would be used to set a different problem in the same area.
 Indoor bouldering requires very little in terms of equipment: at minimum, climbing shoes; at maximum, a chalk bag, chalk, a brush, and climbing shoes.